varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/multi-arm-bandits.md

 :label: eqn-bellman-expectation-eqn
 Q(s,a) = R(s,a) + \gamma\sum_{s^{\prime}\in\mathcal{S}}T(s^{\prime} | s, a)\left(\max_{a^{\prime}}Q(s^{\prime},a^{\prime})\right)
 ```

 Here's the catch: in a model-free universe, we don't know the rewards or physics of the world, i.e., we don't know the rewards $R(s, a)$ or the probability array $T(s^{\prime} | s, a)$ that appear in Eqn. {eq}`eqn-bellman-expectation-eqn`.
-Instead of computing the rewards and transitions from a model, we must estimate them from samples received:
+Instead of computing the rewards $r$ and transitions from a model, we must estimate them from samples received:

 ```{math}
 Q(s,a) = \mathbb{E}_{r,s^{\prime}}\left[r+\gamma\cdot\max_{a^{\prime}}Q(s^{\prime},a^{\prime})\right]